egiron/pywheat/docs/index.md

 # Intro

-The PyWheat simulates the wheat growth and development in a daily time-step.
-Most of the algorithms are based on the original routines of the CERES-Wheat 2.0[^1].
-PyWheat model has also much in common with the N-Wheat model.
-Improvements of both models carried out in DSSAT 4.7.5.11 [^2] and APSIM-Wheat 7.5 R3008[^3] are included gradually in this beta and future versions.
+The PyWheat simulates the wheat growth and development in a daily time-step at field, local, regional and global scales.
+Most of the algorithms are based on the original Fortran routines of the CERES-Wheat 2.0[^1].

 To accurately simulate wheat growth, development, and yield, the model takes into account the following processes: